 Professor of Environmental Science at Nottingham University and formerly Reader at Imperial College, George has previously worked in the vicinity of the stricken Chernobyl nuclear power plant and, more recently, in the Fukushima prefecture in Japan.
 He has published extensively on diverse aspects of environmental pollution and has undertaken numerous research and teaching trips to Arctic Sweden and beyond.
 He has visited Svalbard twice with the ARG and is a Member of the Arctic Club.

 Chris first visited Svalbard in 1991 with the Group as photographer.
 He then repeated Group expeditions in both 1993 and 1999.
-Since then he has visited the Archipelago a further 12 times, either taking first timers on introductory interest trips, or making solo visits.
-Following a bear attack on the Group in 1993, he has been developing a perimeter tripwire warning system for the protection of camps in wilderness areas.
+Since then he has visited the Archipelago more than 20 times, either taking first timers on introductory interest trips, or making solo visits.
+Following a bear attack on the Group in 1993, he has developed and has available for purchase a perimeter tripwire warning system for the protection of camps in wilderness areas.
 This has since been adopted as the system of choice by the BES (British Exploring Society – formerly BSES – British Schools Exploring Society), and promoted for it’s significant advantages during an inquiry by a High Court Judge into a serious polar bear incident which took place in 2011 on Svalbard.
 It is now being used world-wide for the protection of explorers.
-He is a Fellow of the Royal Geographical Society and Member of the Arctic Club.
+Chris is a Fellow of the Royal Geographical Society and Member of the Arctic Club.

 Base Camp on the shores of Rindersbukta 1990.
 The Group’s own flag depicting a Polar Fox under the Norwegian flag under the Union flag may be seen.